voxpupuli/puppet-cassandra/README.md

   [@Mike-Petersen](https://github.com/Mike-Petersen).

-* In the Cassandra class, the addition of the listen_interface and rpc_interface parameters in [#153](https://github.com/locp/cassandra/pull/153) were contributed by Tom Taylor ([@t0mmyt](https://github.com/t0mmyt)).
+* In the Cassandra class, the addition of the listen_interface and rpc_interface attribute in [#153](https://github.com/locp/cassandra/pull/153) were contributed by Tom Taylor ([@t0mmyt](https://github.com/t0mmyt)).

-* In the cassandra::datastax_agent the agent_alias parameter was
+* In the cassandra::datastax_agent the agent_alias attribute was
   contributed by
   Stuart Fox ([@stuartbfox](https://github.com/stuartbfox)).